davekopecek/ddev-lucee/README.md

 ## What is ddev-lucee?

-This repository provides a Lucee CFML engine add-on for DDEV.
+This DDEV add-on provides integration with the Lucee CFML engine.
 It allows you to run CFML files directly in your webroot using Lucee 6.1 with Tomcat.

 ## External Documentation
 - [Lucee Documentation](https://docs.lucee.org/)